Family Educational Rights and Privacy Act

 Texas State Directory Information

-The Student Privacy Hold Form may be obtained from the Registrar's Office or click here for the form.
+Find the Student Privacy Hold Form here or it may be obtained from the Registrar's Office.